 21 Savage was arrested by United States Immigration and Customs Enforcement, widely known as ICE, on Sunday, February 3 in Atlanta.

-The rapper whose real name is She’yaa Bin Abraham-Joseph, was detained by ICE for allegedly overstaying his visa and is in the country illegally.
-ICE said in a statement that 21 Savage, “entered the U.S. legally in July 2005, but subsequently failed to depart under the terms of his nonimmigrant visa and he became unlawfully present in the U.S. when his visa expired in July 2006.”
+The rapper whose real name is She’yaa Bin Abraham-Joseph, was detained by ICE for allegedly overstaying his visa and living in the country illegally.
+In a statement by ICE, they claim 21 Savage “entered the U.S. legally in July 2005, but subsequently failed to depart under the terms of his nonimmigrant visa and he became unlawfully present in the U.S. when his visa expired in July 2006.”

 As details continue to develop, 21 Savage is setting the record straight about his arrest and his residency in the United States.
 According to The Blast, the rapper and his lawyers have confirmed that he was born in the United Kingdom.

 In a statement posted by TMZ, Savage and his lawyers dispute ICE’s claim that he came to the United States when he was 12, but rather at the age of 7 with an H-4 visa.
 He reportedly left the country to visit the United Kingdom in 2005 for a month and returned to the States with a valid visa.